Total Pageviews

 These whiskies are big business in Taiwan, which remains by far the world’s biggest blended malt market.
 There’s no limit to the number of single malts you can use in a blended malt: while Monkey Shoulder combines only three, Wemyss The Hive comprises no fewer than 16, many of them from Speyside.
 You might think you’re firmly rooted in Islay when tasting Peat Monster from Compass Box – but peated Speysider Ardmore is a crucial part of the mix.
 A very large percentage of these expressions are NAS.

 Here is my order of priority.
-The Odyssey is far too expensive to buy, so it's your choice.
-A bottle every month or two would be fine if there is a well-stocked bar close by.
+The Odyssey is far too expensive to buy and it's entirely up to you to decide.
+A bottle every now and then from the list below would be fine if you could lay your hands on them, bu then, many bottles listed are rather difficult to get, unless there is a well-stocked bar close by.
+Good luck.

 -Islay Pillaged Malt 2003, with Single Malt whiskies from Ardbeg, Bruichladdich, Bowmore, Bunnahabhain, Caol Ila, Lagavulin & Laphroaig distilleries, bottled at Bruichladdich.